Smart bookmark

 Smart bookmarks are an extended kind of Internet bookmark used in web browsers.
 By accepting an argument, they directly give access to functions of web sites, as opposed to filling web forms at the respective web site for accessing these functions.
 Smart bookmarks can be used for web searches, or access to data on web sites with uniformly structured web addresses (e.g., user profiles in a web forum).

 History

 Smart bookmarks first were introduced in OmniWeb on the NEXTSTEP platform in 1997/1998, where they were called shortcuts.
 The feature was subsequently taken up by Opera, Galeon and Internet Explorer for Mac, so they can now be used in many web browsers, most of which are Mozilla based, like Kazehakase and Mozilla Firefox.

 In Web, smart bookmarks appear in a dropdown menu when entering text in the address bar.
 By selecting a smart bookmark the respective web site is accessed using the text as argument.
-Smart bookmarks can also be added to the toolbar, together with their own textbox.
+Smart bookmarks can also be added to the toolbar.
 The same applies to Galeon, which also allows the user to collapse and expand the textboxes within the toolbar.
 Smart bookmarks can also be shared, and there is a collection of them at the web site of the Galeon project.